 We will arrange a FREE Zoom or FaceTime consult with the Pterygium Surgeon!

 Prevention of Pterygium

-Wearing wide brimmed hats, sunglasses.
-If you are a surfer try tinted swimming goggles.
+Wear wide brimmed hats and sunglasses.
+If you are a surfer, try tinted swimming goggles.
 Decreasing UV radiation prevents degeneration of conjunctiva.

 Preservative free artificial tears, ointment, medicated drops etc. Read more about dry eyes.